 It's not recommended for two reasons: 1) Scanned images are not Section 508 compliant - screen readers are not able to read text from a scanned page.
 2) Depending on the material, you may be violating a copyright.
 It's probably better to provide complete information about the source material which then allows someone to track down the source and obtain the materials directly from the book.
 For more information on copyright and plagiarism, use these links and tools:

-Remember: graphics, photos and other images are protected by copyright and must also be properly credited.
+Remember that graphics, photos and other images are protected by copyright and must also be properly credited.

 When you finish entering information for a course, workshop or program, it is submitted in a "pending activation" status.
 An administrator will review the information to make sure it's appropriate material for an ABE or WorkForce Center, then change the status to "Active."
 If the administrator has questions about the material you entered, you may be contacted before the status is changed and the course/program is available for searching and viewing.